LucHermitte/local_vimrc/README.md

 The latest version of this script requires vim 7.0 and [lh-vim-lib](http://code.google.com/p/lh-vim/wiki/lhVimLib).

-The easiest way to install it is with vim-addon-manager/vim-pi that support vim-addon-files where the scripts dependencies are specified.
+The easiest way to install this plugin is with vim-addon-manager, or other plugin managers based on vim-pi, that support vim-addon-files -- as this script specifies its dependencies in vim-addon-file format.

 ## Usage